 Two weeks are wonderful if you can afford it.
 However, Croatia can be very challenging to budget, with inland locations very affordable and coasts super pricey.
 Dubrovnik is, of course, the most expensive city in Croatia for tourists, but you can balance living on a budget in Zagreb and Split.

 For your 2 weeks itinerary in Croatia, we suggest a mix of all the itinerary without leaving anything behind.

-In 14 days of travelling around Croatia, you will explore two national parks, Krka and Plvitce Lakes.
+In 14 days of travelling around Croatia, you will explore two national parks, Krka and Plitvice Lakes.
 Your trip will be based on four cities, Zagreb, Split, Dubrovnik and Rijeka.
-Even if it seems very hard, it was fantastic travelling during the night, optimising the movement and saving some money.
+Even if it seemed very hard, it was fantastic travelling during the night, optimising the movement and saving some money.

 Suggested Itinerary: Zagreb, Rijeka, Pula, Rovinj, Porec, Zadar, Split, Trogir, Sibenik, Hvar, Stari Grad, Korcula, Dubrovnik, Cavtat

 This 2 weeks itinerary backpacking in Croatia will start by staying one day in Zagreb and taking the bus to Rijeka the day after.
 From Rijeka, check out the best Istria tour, visiting Pula, Rovinj and Porec in one day.
 On the third day, chill out in Rijeka and prepare for the trip to Zadar.
 It is a 6 hours journey, best to do it during the night so you will save some money.

 Arrive in Zadar and breathe the fresh sea breeze, enjoy the best of the city and spend the afternoon watching the sunset on the seaside.
 On the fifth day on your Croatia itinerary, backpacking is time to explore Plitvice lakes from Zadar or Split.